 Unitary semi-presidential constitutional republic.

-In East Timor, the climate is tropical, hot all year round, with a rainy season from December to March and a dry season from June to September.
-In the rainy season, the sun shines for a few hours a day, and it usually rains a couple of hours in the morning and a couple of hours in the afternoon.
+In East Timor, the climate is tropical, and hot all year round, with a rainy season from December to March and a dry season from June to September.
+In the rainy season, the sun shines for a few hours a day, and it usually rains for a couple of hours in the morning and a couple of hours in the afternoon.
 Temperatures are high and similar throughout the year.
 They are slightly higher from October to May and a bit lower from June to September when highs are around 30 °C (86 °F).

 From September to November, and sometimes from mid-August, the hottest period of the year occurs.
 In the rainy season, high humidity makes the heat muggy.